sohilahussiensayed-bit/aws-flask-rds-project/README.md

 ## 📌 How it works

-1. User accesses Flask app on EC2
+1. User accesses the ALB DNS
+2. ALB distributes traffic to EC2 instances
+3. Flask app processes requests
-2. Data is stored in RDS database
+4. Data is stored in RDS
-3. Auto Scaling ensures app availability
+5. Auto Scaling maintains instance availability

 ---